Tel.: 514-340-8260 ext. 25284

 Dr. Gatignol’s research focuses on the control of the cellular responses to HIV infection, which enhance or inhibit viral replication.
 She characterized several cellular factors that contribute to the regulation of PKR during HIV replication in lymphocytes and astrocytes.
 Her work continues with the characterization of this regulation in primary lymphoid and myeloid cells that are the natural targets for HIV.

-Dr. Gatignol’s lab also studies the interactions between HIV and the components of the RNA interference machinery.
+Dr. Gatignol’s lab also studies the interactions between viruses and the components of the RNA interference machinery.
 She characterized the relationship between TRBP and Dicer proteins in the RNA-induced silencing complex.
-She is now analyzing the modifications of the RNAi pathway induced by the virus and their pathological consequences.
+She is analyzing the modifications of the RNAi pathway induced by the HIV, Zika and SARS-CoV-2 viruses and their pathological consequences.

-Dr. Gatignol’s lab also develops RNA-based technologies to target HIV and its cellular cofactors and inhibit viral replication.
-The aim of this project is to use the active molecules in gene therapy or with other delivery methods against HIV in combination with other compounds.
+Dr. Gatignol’s lab also develops RNA-based technologies to target HIV, SARS-CoV-2 and their cellular cofactors to inhibit viral replication.
+The aim of this project is to use the active anti-HIV molecules expressed on a lentiviral vector for use in gene therapy and to develop RNA therapeutics against SARS-CoV-2 to be used intransally as an antiviral treatment.

 Recent Publications